The author is a guitarist and bassist with over 35 years of experience as a musician.

 I've read a few posts and comments recently that have me thinking about this.
 I know which qualities of a guitar that I have always found important, but what surprises me is how divided the guitar community is when it comes to the variables that influence the sound of a guitar.

-On one hand you have guitarists who believe every subtle nuance of a guitar impacts its sound.
+On one hand, you have guitarists who believe every subtle nuance of a guitar impacts its sound.
 Way in the other direction, you have guitarists who insist nothing matters but the player.
 So who is right, who is wrong, and is it really that simple?

 What makes an electric guitar sound the way it does, and how do the top guitar companies in the world consistently put together quality instruments?

 In this article I'll tell you what I think makes or breaks the sound of an electric guitar.
 But I also want to know what you think.
 I'm going to present several different variables, and you can let me know how important they are in determining the overall sound quality of an instrument.
 Reading through the results might surprise you!